LiziCyber/CSE-230-SpaceInvaders/README.md

 ### Dependency Updates

-BrickInvaders has been updated to support the latest versions of core dependencies.
+SpaceInvaders has been updated to support the latest versions of core dependencies.
 Notably, the codebase has been adapted to accommodate changes in `brick` from 0.7x to 2.1.1 and `vty` from 5.x to 6.1.

 ### Advanced Shooting Mechanism